-John is Co-Leader of Mayer Brown’s US Employment Group.
+John is Co-Leader of Mayer Brown’s US Employment & Benefits Group.
 He has extensive litigation and counseling experience with all manner of employment-related issues, including wrongful termination, wage and hour, harassment and discrimination claims, as well as OSHA matters and reductions in force.
 He also frequently handles corporate internal investigations, matters involving covenants not to compete, employee solicitation and the protection of trade secrets/confidential information.

 John regularly defends companies in class action suits, including those claiming violations of California's wage and hour laws and those brought under the federal and state consumer credit reporting statutes.
 His wage and hour experience includes successfully trying to judgment a major suit with statewide implications against the California State Labor Commissioner.

 In addition to his trial work, John's experience includes a number of published decisions, including: